 \subsubsection{Relaxation}

-In order to make sure that the generated ensemble has no structural violations, we minimize its energy using an off-the-shelf harmonic force field.
-OpenMM's \cite{eastman2017openmm} implementation of the AMBER99 \cite{wang2004development}.
+In order to make sure that the generated ensemble has no structural violations, we minimize its energy using OpenMM's \cite{eastman2017openmm} implementation of the AMBER99SB force field \cite{hornak2006comparison}.
 The energy is minimized for a maximum of $2000$ iterations with an energy tolerance threshold of $2.39$ kcal$/$mol and stiffness of $10.0$ kcal / mol \AA$^{2}$.